 He smiled ironically at the evasion.
 "He doesn't say the reason, except to say you meddle.
 Do you see that?" he pointed.

 "There's a great number, close together making some mischief.
 Do you think our catapult could be aimed there and delay their plans?"

 "I could go down to ask and bring you a report."

-“Yes, please do so.”
+"Yes, please do so."
 He smiled without humor, and kept his eyes on the enemy movements.
-“I appreciate your help.
-I should also dislike you for the danger you put my brother in.”
-His voice sank to a private whisper.
-“I would have him with me.”
+"I appreciate your help.
+I should also dislike you for the danger you put my brother in."
+He turned his gaze back to the wizard.
+"I would have him with me."

 "We all are in danger," Gandalf reminded him in the same tone.

 Boromir turned away again.
 "At least we would be together."